Johnsonbros/Zeke/replit.md

 The TypeScript server communicates with Python agents via an HTTP bridge at `/api/tools/execute`.

+**Legacy Single-Agent Loop (Deprecated)**
+The original single-agent implementation in `server/agent.ts` (`chat()` function) is deprecated but retained as a fallback.
+When the Python multi-agent service is unavailable, requests automatically fall back to this legacy loop.
+Fallback usage is logged with `[Python Agent] FALLBACK_TO_LEGACY` for monitoring.
+The legacy code will be removed once the multi-agent system has proven stable in production.

 ### UI/UX Decisions
 - Dark theme with a coral red accent (hsl(9, 75%, 61%)).
 - Background: hsl(20, 14%, 4%), Text: hsl(45, 25%, 91%).